nikhilshinde57/executor-framework-usecase-study/README.md

 Also, the sac/main/resources/input directory have some test files.
 So, you need to upload those using above cmd.
 The root directory will change by machine to machine so change that accordingly.

-Verify the files are uploaded or not
+Verify the files are uploaded or not.
 ```
 aws --endpoint-url=http://localhost:4566 s3 ls s3://niks --recursive
 ```